Spiritual nurture and pastoral care advice for Quakers during Covid-19

 This comprehensive publication supports new and existing elders and overseers, drawing on the experience of many different meetings across Britain.

-With a tender hand is available as an e-book or in print from the Quaker Centre Bookshop at Friends House, London.
+With a tender hand is available as an e-book from the Quaker Centre Bookshop at Friends House, London.
 Also accessible on this website is a range of support material that complements the publication.

 Eldership and oversight handbook series